andri-sudarmawijaya/Ci-Acivities/README.md

 Third party will be installed automatically to application/third_party by [Composer Installers Extender](https://github.com/oomphinc/composer-installers-extender).

-This third party also use [CoreUI-Smarty-ACL](https://github.com/andri-sudarmawijaya/CoreUI-Smarty-ACL). for theme and [Smarty ACL](https://github.com/andri-sudarmawijaya/SmartyAcl) to get identity.
+This third party use [Smarty ACL](https://github.com/andri-sudarmawijaya/SmartyAcl) to get identity.

 ## Installation